JudsonMorgan/Python-for-Data-Analyst/README.md

 A Roadmap to becoming a Python Data Analyst.
+This repository consists of a guide towards learning data analyst using the Python programming language.